DreamHost was founded in 1997 and hosts over 1.5 million websites.

 4. They’re Carbon Neutral (AKA Green)

-You can add DreamHost among the list of web hosts who’re trying to be more environmentally conscious.
+You can add DreamHost to the list of web hosts who’re trying to be more environmentally conscious.

 They’re going above and beyond just offsetting the carbon footprint of their servers, though.